hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule_sets_association.html.markdown

 * `create` - (Defaults to 30 minutes) Used when creating the Front Door Rule Set Association.
 * `read` - (Defaults to 5 minutes) Used when retrieving the Front Door Rule Set Association.
-* `update` - (Defaults to 30 minutes) Used when retrieving the Front Door Rule Set Association.
 * `delete` - (Defaults to 30 minutes) Used when deleting the Front Door Rule Set Association.

 ## Import